theomoondev/theomoondev.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: documentation
-permalink: /projects/
+permalink: /documentation/
-description: A growing collection of your cool projects.
+description: A growing collection of technical documentation samples.
+Please note that all sensitive or proprietary information has been redacted.
 nav: true
 nav_order: 3
-display_categories: [work, fun]
+display_categories: [software, gardening]
 horizontal: false
 ---